nilayspshah/sq-hive-api-docs/source/index.html.md

 </aside>

-## Instrument Update Message - Webhook Events
+## Instrument Update Created Message - Webhook Events
 We have a variety of event types that you can subscribe to.
 For example, one such event is `v1.instrument_update.created`.
 Here is a sample payload for `v1.instrument_update.created`.
 This is identical to the `Instrument Update Message` that you can fetch via the [API](#get-instrument-update-messages):

 > Here is a sample payload for `v1.instrument_update.created`: